185th Air Refueling Wing earns Outstanding Unit Award

-185th Air Refueling Wing Commander Col. Mark Muckey announced this week that the 185th has been awarded the Air Force Outstanding Unit Award for their efforts during 2019.
+The Iowa Air National Guard’s 185th Air Refueling Wing recently learned that they have been awarded the Air Force Outstanding Unit Award for their efforts during 2019.

-The evaluation period for the award was from January 2019 to December 2019.
-The award is earned by units like the 185th for exceptionally meritorious service to the United States Air Force.
+The award is earned by units like the 185th for exceptionally meritorious service to the mission of the United States Air Force.
+This is the fourth year in a row the unit has earned this award.

-“The Air Force Outstanding Unit Award is earned by every member of the 185th.
-This award is a direct reflection of the professionalism of our unit membership and an affirmation of the high quality of work they do every day,” said 185th Air Refueling Wing Commander Col. Mark Mucky.

-The citation mentions the unit’s high operations tempo during 2019 that included thousands of flying hours.
-The award cited the unit’s 100% manning that allows the organization to operate at full strength.
-Also mentioned is the Wing’s community involvement initiatives like the boss lift program that allowed hundreds of civilian employers to fly with the unit and witness an inflight refueling.
+The citation mentions the unit’s high operations tempo that included thousands of flying hours.
+The award cited the unit’s recruiting and retention efforts that led to maintaining 100% manning in 2019.

-Other items of note included the 185th Medical Group’s involvement in humanitarian efforts in 2019 as part of the Innovative readiness training in Puerto Rico.
-While working in the island territory, medical personal from the Wing provided care to over 9000 patients during the two week training period.
+During the 2019 evaluation period the 185th Medical Group’s humanitarian efforts were also highlighted.
+Medical personal were part of the Innovative readiness training exercise in Puerto Rico where they provided care to over 9000 people during the two week exercise.

-Units that are part of the Sioux City, Iowa based Air Refueling Wing are regularly tasked to provide support for the global mission of the United States Air Force.
-With the New Year, the Wing’s tasking’s have not let up.
-185th unit members are currently deployed to Anderson Air Force Base, Guam.
-These Airmen are providing air refueling support as part of the continuous bomber presence in the Pacific region.

 The western Iowa based Air National Guard unit has over 900 full and part time members.
 The main mission of the unit is flying and maintaining the KC-135R Sratotanker mid-air refueling aircraft as well as the test and evaluation mission in Fort Dodge.